rails/rails/guides/source/asset_pipeline.md

 updated, the fingerprint will change.
 This will cause the remote clients to request a new copy of the content.
 This is generally known as _cache busting_.

-Without fingerprinting a filename might look like this `styles.css`.
-However, with fingerprinting, the filename becomes `styles-a1b2c3d4e5f6.css`.

-With fingerprinting, if styles.css is updated, the filename will change, forcing the browser to fetch the latest version instead of relying on a cached copy.
+When fingerprinted, a file like `styles.css` is renamed to `styles-a1b2c3d4e5f6.css`.
+This ensures that if `styles.css` is updated, the filename changes as well, compelling the browser to download the latest version instead of using a potentially outdated cached copy.

-The manifest is a file that maps logical asset paths to their corresponding fingerprinted filenames.
+A manifest is a file that maps logical asset paths to their corresponding fingerprinted filenames.
 The manifest is used to look up the correct filename for an asset.
 The manifest is typically a JSON file that looks like this: